dragosroua/php-steem-tools/README.md

 Examples
 --------

-There is a small example in the `examples` folder, I will add more as more use cases will appear.
+There are a few small examples in the `examples` folder, I will add more as more use cases will appear.

 How to contribute
 -----------------